Welcome to West Liberty University’s Office of Tutoring and Accessibility Services!

 What if I Need to Request Housing Accommodations?

-Housing requests require coordination between the Office of Tutoring and Accessibility Services and Housing and Residence Life (Marcella Snyder, Director).
+Housing requests require coordination between the Learning and Student Development Center and Housing and Student Life (Marcella Snyder, Associate Dean of Student Services).
 You can begin by printing the form below and having a treating physician/clinician complete as indicated.
-The form can be submitted to ADA Coordinator (vacant) who will contact Housing and Residence Life to begin making necessary arrangements.
+The form can be submitted to ADA Coordinator (Carrie Young) who will contact Housing and Student Life to begin making necessary arrangements.
 Any student requesting housing accommodations should be on file with the Office of Tutoring and Accessibility Services.

 Whose Responsibility Is It to Seek Accommodation?